jenniferhm/practice_problems/README.md

 # Practice Problems
-These are some coding problems I have solved from various sources.
+These are some coding problems I have solved from various sources such as LeetCode, HackerRank, coding challenges.
 Within each folder there is a primary `.js` or `.py` file that will mention the source of the problem.

 ---